 In Brief

-• Q4 2021 saw gains for US and European equities on the back of strong earnings, but falls for Asian and emerging market equities in sterling terms.
-It was broadly neutral for bonds despite some volatility
+- Q4 2021 saw gains for US and European equities based on strong earnings but falls for Asian and emerging market equities in sterling terms.
+It was broadly neutral for bonds despite some volatility.

 Quarter Overview

 October was broadly positive for markets.
-Q3 earnings season in the US provided a boost to the stock market with over 80% of companies beating expectations.
-Economic growth remained solid as vaccine rollout progress continued with further lifting of restrictions in many countries.
-The month also saw several challenges: supply constraints, rising energy prices, higher inflation as well as nervousness around future COVID related restrictions in some other countries.
+Q3 earnings season in the US boosted the stock market, with over 80% of companies beating expectations.
+Economic growth remained solid as vaccine rollout continued, with restrictions lifted in many countries.
+The month also saw several challenges: supply constraints, rising energy prices, higher inflation, and nervousness around future COVID-related restrictions in some other countries.

 November saw a sell-off in its final week as a new COVID variant (Omicron) was discovered in Africa.
-Given the uncertainties of the variant, many countries swiftly reintroduced travel restrictions, but even before this mainland Europe was struggling with its 4th COVID wave with hospitalisations reaching concerning levels.
+Given the uncertainties of the variant, many countries swiftly reintroduced travel restrictions.
+Even before this, mainland Europe was struggling with its fourth COVID wave, with hospitalisations reaching concerning levels.
 Inflation continued to surge upwards, driven by rising energy prices and supply shortages.
 The COP26 climate meeting in Glasgow concluded with mixed success.

-December saw more positive market sentiment, despite Omicron cases in the UK and the US rising sharply during the month.
-Data emerged to suggest that, despite its infectiousness, Omicron symptoms and thus risk of more severe health issues were much lower than previous variants.
-Inflation continued to push upwards across almost all major economies.
+December saw more positive market sentiment despite Omicron cases in the UK and the US rising sharply during the month.
+Data emerged to suggest that, despite its infectiousness, Omicron symptoms and, thus, risk of more severe health issues were much lower than previous variants.
+Inflation continued to push upward across almost all major economies.
 This finally prompted many central banks to take action in the form of rate hikes and/or announcing the accelerated tapering of bond buying programmes, including in the US, UK and Europe.
-Bond markets were slightly surprised by this and as a result, fixed income yields rose over the month and bond prices fell.
+Bond markets were slightly surprised by this, and as a result, fixed-income yields rose over the month, and bond prices fell.

-Overall, the fourth quarter saw extremely strong market performance from western developed equity markets on the back of expectation-beating corporate profit upgrades, with the US leading the way.
+Overall, the fourth quarter saw an extremely strong market performance from Western developed equity markets based on expectation-beating corporate profit upgrades, with the US leading the way.
 Asian equities and emerging markets struggled on the back of continued Chinese economic weakness, however.
 Bond performance was also subdued during the quarter.
 Market volatility, as measured by the VIX index, fell almost 26% over the quarter.
-Developed market equities (as measured by the MSCI World Index including dividends) were up 7% in sterling terms over the quarter.
-The FTSE 100 returned almost 5% over the quarter including dividends.
+Developed market equities (measured by the MSCI World Index, including dividends) were up 7% in sterling terms over the quarter.
+The FTSE 100 returned almost 5% over the quarter, including dividends.
 Emerging market equities (MSCI EM Index) fell almost 2% over Q4.
-Global bond yields were roughly flat over the quarter with higher quality bonds as a whole (as measured by the Bloomberg Global Aggregate Index) also flat over Q4.
-Lower quality ‘high yield’ bonds, fell slightly (-0.5%) over the quarter.
-Energy commodities retreated over the quarter with oil falling 0.9%.
+Global bond yields were roughly flat over the quarter, with higher quality bonds as a whole (as measured by the Bloomberg Global Aggregate Index) also flat over Q4.
+Lower quality ‘high yield’ bonds fell slightly (-0.5%) over the quarter.
+Energy commodities retreated over the quarter, with oil falling 0.9%.
 Gold rose 4.1% over the quarter.

 Data source: Financial Express